Fifth session (Oct. 5, 2017)

 I said, "Right, and I'm asking you what you think."

 He stammered through a response that didn't tell me much.
-Dr. B tends to float in and out during the last hour of the day and this was the hour he did that.
+Dr. B sometimes floats in and out during the last hour of the day and this was the hour he did that.
 At this point, he stepped in and presented us with another way of looking at the question and the discussion picked up.

 I have a part-time job, and on the days when I go to the program, it's a long day for me.
 To spend the morning at the hospital and the afternoon working feels like a lot, even though I only go three days a week.
 I'm glad I now have two weeks of IOP (Intensive Outpatient Program) under my belt and only two weeks to go.

-They acknowledge your last day in the program and people applaud you.
+When it's someone's last day in the program, they get a certificate of completion and everyone applauds.
 When this happened earlier this week, someone joked, "Where's the cake?"
-So I'm going to bring cupcakes on my last day.
+So I've decided to bring cupcakes on my last day.